Top Twenty Reasons to support the Constitutional Amendment

 6. Farmers will be helped.

-b.
-Because farm land uses less of the municipal services normally paid for by property taxes, the cap for farm land is lowered to 2% from 3%.
+2. Because farmland uses less of the municipal services normally paid for by property taxes, the cap for farmland is lowered to 2% from 3%.

-c.
-The remainder of farm business property taxes are capped at 3%, thereby creating a predictable maximum property tax burden.
+3. The remainder of farm business property taxes are capped at 3%, thereby creating a predictable maximum property tax burden.
 Average farm business property taxes will continue to be well below the 3% cap for the foreseeable future because the 2008 property tax reform program does not allow any property tax revenue shortfalls resulting from property tax caps to be shifted to taxpayer classes that have not reached their cap level.
+In other words, property tax revenue shortfalls that result from the 1% homeowner property tax cap cannot be shifted to farmers and must be absorbed by local government units in the form of reduced spending.

 7. There will be a more fair and affordable working family tax burden.

-Constitutional property tax caps are a type of "insurance policy" that protects working families from the possible future excesses of local government.
+Constitutional property tax caps are like an "insurance policy" that protects working families from the possible future excesses of local government.
 Many local governments have been taken over by developer-first interests where tax-increasing TIFs, nonsensical municipal annexations, and so-called development initiatives funded by taxpayers are forcing property tax burdens ever higher.
-If push comes to shove, folks can change their buying habits to lessen their sales tax burden and use the property tax caps in the constitutional amendment to protect their home from the Taxpayer Unfriendly actions of local elected officials.
+If push comes to shove, folks can change their buying habits to lessen their sales tax burden and use the property tax caps in the Constitutional Amendment to protect their home from the Taxpayer Unfriendly actions of local elected officials.

-It is true that some municipalities in 17 counties may need to impose a local option income tax to maintain essential services.
+It is true that some municipalities in 21 counties may need to impose a local option income tax to maintain essential services.
 The caps cannot reasonably be expected to reduce the spending of some local governments by more than five percent.
-However, the constitutional amendment caps will make the property tax burden more predictable and the overall tax burden more fair and affordable.
+However, the Constitutional Amendment caps will make the property tax burden more predictable and the overall tax burden more fair and affordable.
 Fewer Hoosiers will have to choose between nutritious meals, needed medications, and keeping their home.
 Many working families may be one job loss, one on-the-job injury, or one illness away from needing permanently capped property taxes.

 8. Homeowner property taxes will not leap up.